-This blog post is part of a detailed multi-part article series aimed at helping small business owners succeed online.
+This article is part of a detailed article series designed to help business owners and non-technical users succeed online using the WordPress content publishing software.

-In this blog post, you will learn some surprising WordPress usage statistics that will help you understand why millions of businesses around the world choose WordPress to power their business websites and blogs and what kind of businesses and people use WordPress today.
+In this blog post, you will learn some surprising statistics about WordPress that will help you understand why millions of businesses around the world choose WordPress to power their business websites and what kind of businesses use WordPress today.

-- WordPress is available as a hosted application (WordPress.com) and as a self-hosted, downloadable software (WordPress.org).
+- WordPress offers users two formats: a hosted application (WordPress.com) and as a self-hosted, downloadable software (WordPress.org).

-- 23 out of every one hundred new domains registered in the U.S. are for a new WordPress site.
+- 23 out of every hundred new domains registered in the U.S. are for installing a new WordPress site.

-- There are over sixty million installations of WordPress worldwide.
-This number increases everyday.
+- There are over 60 million installations of WordPress worldwide.
+This number grows everyday.

 - WordPress powers over 30% of the internet.
 Over one-third of all websites worldwide are powered by WordPress.